 Most patients take 7-10 days off from work after an augmentation.
-Exercise and heavy lifting should be avoided for 4-6 weeks.
+Exercise and heavy lifting should be avoided for four to six weeks.
 Be sure to always discuss activity restrictions with Dr. Hendrick to avoid any complication after surgery.

 A full set of post-operative instructions will be provided to you prior to your surgery.
 Feel free to ask any questions during your pre-operative visit.

 How long do the results of a breast lift last?